Steve Backley OBE

 Steve turned to the javelin after initially starting out in athletics as a cross-country and middle distance runner.
-25 years later he's the four times European javelin champion and has won the Commonwealth Games three times.
+25 years later he's the four times European Javelin Champion and has won the Commonwealth Games three times.
 Steve is the first British athlete to have medalled at three consecutive Olympic Games.
-He has made the world top 10 every year since 1989 and on three occasions has been world number one.
+He made the world top 10 every year from 1989 to 2004 and has been world number one on three occasions.

 1987: Steve started his championship career well by winning the European junior champs in front of a home crowd in Birmingham

 1988: Backley set a world junior record of 79.50, but was beaten by the capable Russian, Victor Ovchinikov in the World junior championships in Canada.

 1989: Bursts onto the senior scene with wins at both the World and European Cup after winning the World Student Games.
 He also won the Grand prix final, finishing 2 nd overall to Said Ouita.